GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

   # base64 string for the external signing jwks crt and key.
 Used when .global.cnObExtSigningJwksUri is set.
   cnObExtSigningJwksCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks crt
   cnObExtSigningJwksKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks key
+  cnObExtSigningJwksKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks key passpharse if the key contains one
   # base64 string for the open banking transport crt and keys.
 Used when .global.cnObExtSigningJwksUri is set.
   cnObTransportCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your transport crt
   cnObTransportKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key
+  cnObTransportKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key passpharse if the key contains one
   # base64 string for the open banking truststore crt and keys.
 Used when .global.cnObExtSigningJwksUri is set.
   cnObTrustStoreCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore crt
   cnObTrustStoreKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore crt
+  cnObTrustStoreKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob truststore key passpharse if the key contains one
   config:
     enabled: true
   #google/kubernetes